mjoerussell/zdb/README.md

 To use zdb, follow these steps:

+### 1. Clone

-1. Include this repo in your project path.
+Include this repo in your project path.
 Best way to do this is by running `git submodule add https://github.com/mjoerussell/zdb --recurse-submodules`.

+### 2. (a) Windows

-2. Add this to your project's `build.zig`:
+Add this to your project's `build.zig`:

 ```zig
 exe.addPackagePath("zdb", "zdb/src/zdb.zig");